 Lattes can be so versatile.
-You can play with so many different teas, coffees, coffee substitutes (like dandelion or chicory), fats like coconut butter, coconut oil, coconut milk, butter or ghee.
+You can play with so many different teas, coffees, coffee substitutes (like dandelion root or chicory root), fats like coconut butter, coconut oil, coconut milk, butter (if you tolerate dairy) or ghee.
 It allows for so much of creativity and exploration of your own taste bud preferences.

-In this recipe I’m using roasted chicory root.
-You can get it online (anything you can’t get on Amazon?) and pick the organic version.
+In this recipe I’m using roasted chicory root and roasted dandelion.
+You can get it online and pick the organic version.
 If you have been to New Orleans, you know chicory coffee.

-Even though we say it’s “coffee”, chicory roots does not contain any caffeine.
-In fact, it has been used medicinally in Western herbalism for centuries.
-Chicory root is rich in inulin which is a “prebiotic” for the good bacteria to feed on.
-It is also known to stimulate bile production which facilities our liver’s detoxification process – keeping our hormones in check.
+Dandelion root is known to support the liver function and chicory root is rich in inulin which is a “prebiotic” for the good bacteria to feed on.
+Chicory is also known to stimulate bile production which facilities our liver’s detoxification process – keeping our hormones in check.
 I wrote a full article about the surprising connection between the liver and our hormones.

-- Bring water to boil, add chicory root and seep for 10 minutes.
+- Bring it to a boil, reduce the heat and simmer for 2 minutes.

 - Grate some fresh nutmeg and enjoy.